-The next article is an editorial about the threats to privacy posed by new technology.
-As it is an editorial, it has a number of statements by the journalist, using definitive, evaluative, and advocative argumentative strategies.
-Advances in software mean that cameras that previously once just recorded could soon be used to identify and track:
+The next article is an editorial about the danger to privacy from new technology.
+As an editorial it has a number of statements by the journalist, using the definitive, evaluative, and advocative argumentative strategies.
+Advances to software mean that cameras that previously just recorded could be used to identify and track: